Outside Lands Brings Diverse Line-Up to Golden Gate Park for Halloween Weekend

 By Dave Pehling

-SAN FRANCISCO (CBS SF) — Finally able to present its thirteenth edition after a long COVID delay, the Outside Lands Music and Arts Festival will once again bring top-flight bands, internationally known DJs and world-class cuisine, beer and wine to San Francisco’s Golden Gate Park for a marathon Halloween weekend party.READ MORE: DA Charges San Jose Police Officer For Punching Woman During Road Rage Incident
+SAN FRANCISCO (CBS SF) — Finally able to present its thirteenth edition after a long COVID delay, the Outside Lands Music and Arts Festival will once again bring top-flight bands, internationally known DJs and world-class cuisine, beer and wine to San Francisco’s Golden Gate Park for a marathon Halloween weekend party.READ MORE: Atmospheric River: PG&E Says Power Restored To Nearly 851,000 Customers After Massive Storm

 Since it’s inception in 2008, Outside Lands has established a deserved reputation as one of the country’s best summer music celebrations.
 Due to repeat delays from the pandemic that forced the 2020 edition of the festival to be postponed, Outside Lands is being held on Halloween weekend in October for the first time.